-The first pair (data-fsc-item-path-value="arkanoid" data-fsc-action="Add") instructs the Library to add product "arkanoid" to the cart when clicked – when "Add" action is invoked it will look for the "data-fsc-item-path-value" directive in the same element.
+The first pair (data-fsc-item-path-value="example1" data-fsc-action="Add") instructs the Library to add product "example1" to the cart when clicked – when "Add" action is invoked it will look for the "data-fsc-item-path-value" directive in the same element.

-The second pair (data-fsc-item-path="arkanoid" data-fsc-item-selection-smartdisplay-inverse) instructs library to only show the whole element if item defined in the "data-fsc-item-path" is not in the cart.
+The second pair (data-fsc-item-path="example1" data-fsc-item-selection-smartdisplay-inverse) instructs library to only show the whole element if item defined in the "data-fsc-item-path" is not in the cart.

 This flexibility allows you, for example, to show and hide elements on the page based on products in the cart.

-- Previous element can be used with the special directive "data-fsc-smartdisplay" which instructs the Library to hide the current element if the original price of the item is equal to the current price – which means that no discount was applied to the item defined in the "data-fsc-item-path".
+- You can use the previous element with the special directive "data-fsc-smartdisplay".This approach instructs the Library to hide the current element if the original price of the item is equal to the current price, meaning that no discount has been applied to the item defined in the "data-fsc-item-path".

 - "data-fsc-item-total" instructs the Library to place the final price of the item (with all discounts applied).
-This is the price which customer will pay.
+This is the price that the customer will pay.

 - "data-fsc-action" instructs the Library what to do when a user clicks this link.

 Here's how this combination might look like on a store without a discount applied:

 And, this is how it looks with a discount applied: